Chapter 13: The High Life

 “Good,” said Kanéko.
 She felt Pahim’s closeness like a brand, the heat rolling off him searing her senses.
 She leaned into him, her skin tingling.

 Pahim handed her the bottle.
 When she took it, he slipped his arm around her waist to hold her closer.
 “Think tonight could get any better?”

 Kanéko fixed her eyes on him as she drank from the bottle.
 The wine slid down her throat and pooled in her stomach.
 She set it aside.
 When she released it, it slipped off the edge.
-Kanéko grabbed for it, but the bottle slipped from her fingers and hit the ground with a wet smack.
+Kanéko grabbed for it, but the bottle slipped from her fingers and plummeted to the ground.
+It hit with a wet smack and shattered glass.